a2life/shogi_engine_wasm_web_console/readme.md

 </code></pre>

-### The WASN package includes javascript file that you can execute with node.js
+### The WASM package includes javascript file that you can execute with node.js
-In another word, included top level (usi.halfkp.noeval.js/ts) js file is meant for running the code locally in your PC.
+In another word, included top level (usi.halfkp.noeval.js/ts) js file is meant for running the code locally on your PC.
 But why bother with this as you will get native binary for your machine anyway.

 The code in this repo will allow you to host this WASM files on a server so that remote browser will load them and run it inside the browser.